skip to content

 Accruals must be raised for transactions over £10,000

-Guidance on creating journals for accruals is detailed in Appendix A
+For non-SoftCo invoices, follow the guidance on creating journals for accruals as detailed in Appendix A.

-• By using the Auto Reversal journal category these journals should be automatically reversed into the AUG-24 period.
-Ensure that you post or release the July journal.
+• By using the Auto Reversal journal category these journals should be automatically reversed into the AUG-25 period.
+Ensure that the July journal is posted posted or released.

-• If the journal category Accrual is used then you must remember to manually reverse it in the AUG-24 period using the More Actions button and to post or release both journals.
+• If the journal category Accrual is used, then remember to manually reverse it in the AUG-25 period using the More Actions button and to post or release both journals.

-Where accruals for a single institution total over £200,000, you must send supporting details to Central and Research Accounting by 30 August.
+Where accruals for a single institution total over £200,000, supporting detail must be sent to CRA by 1 September.

 Detailed supporting working papers must be retained for audit inspection.

-In case of queries please contact the General Ledger Helpdesk Tel.
+In case of queries email the General Ledger Helpdesk or tel.
 39660

 Unearned revenue

-Income should be deferred where it has been received by the institution in advance of the goods or services being supplied (e.g. trading, course fees).
+Income should be deferred where it has been received by the institution in advance of the goods or services being supplied (e.g. conference bookings, course fees).
 If income received in advance is not deferred, it will be credited and shown in the incorrect financial year.

 Income received in advance must be deferred for single transactions over £10,000.

-Where unearned revenue for a single institution totals over £200,000, send supporting details to Central and Research Accounting by 30 August.
+Where unearned revenue for a single institution totals over £200,000, send supporting details to CRA by 1 September.

-These are amounts owing to the institution for services/goods provided but unbilled at the year end.
-They are the opposite of the accruals described previously.
-They will arise from goods or services provided to external customers but not yet invoiced on the AR module.
+These are amounts owing to the institution for services or goods provided to external customers but noy yet invoiced at the year end.

 Accrued Income must be raised for single transactions over £10,000.

-Where accrued income for a single institution totals over £200,000, send supporting details to Central and Research Accounting by 30 August.
+Where accrued income for a single institution totals over £200,000, send supporting details to CRA by 1 September.

 Detailed supporting working papers must be retained for audit inspection.